Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 Ponds Need Different Levels

-In the photograph beside this column, you can see the levels of the pond starting to take shape.
+In the photograph directly above, you can see the levels of the pond starting to take shape.
 Note how the pond's side slope down, so it's easy for amphibians to move in and out of the pond.

 Between the deepest level, which is taking shape in the image, and the highest part of the slope, I added another level.
 In this way, water temperatures will have more variation—the deeper a creature swims, the cooler it will get—the aim is to offer more protection from the hot sun.

 In the photo below, you can see how the middle level has been created.